Nursing — RN to B.S.

 In addition to Loma Linda University admission requirements, the applicant must also meet the following requirements:

-- No grade below a "C" submitted for transfer.
+2. No grade below a "C" for transfer.

-- An interview or an advising appointment with the RN-B.S. representative.
+4. An interview or an advising appointment with a RN–B.S. representative.

-- Prerequisite courses listed below.
-Up to 12 units may be completed while in the program.
-Not applicable to concurrent enrollment track.
+4. Prerequisite courses are listed below.
+Students will have the majority of prerequisites completed with a plan to complete the following prerequisite courses.
 (Requirements listed below are in quarter units.
 Courses are listed as they relate to general education requirements.)

 Prerequisites